rockwotj/redpanda-connect-ghostscript-plugin/README.md

-# ghostscript-wasm
+# Redpanda Connect Ghostscript Plugin

 A WASM build of the GPL version of Ghostscript (https://github.com/rsc/ghostscript-9.06).

-Including a go file to run the WASM file in the Wazero runtime.
+Packaged as a Redpanda Connect plugin to convert PDF -> JPEG